New, Lost or Damaged School Bus Pass applications

 If your child has lost their bus pass a replacement will cost £5.00 - you can order and pay online.The exception being bus passes issued by John Dix Travel and the Swanbrook Churchdown school routes who should be contacted direct for replacements.
 You will need to provide your child's name, date of birth and school.

 This only applies to bus passes issued by Gloucestershire County Council.
-If your child has a pass issued by a bus operator you will need to contact the operator direct
+If your child has a pass issued directly by a bus operator you will need to contact them for a replacement.

 Please note - if you have already applied and have received an email from the travel assistance team there is no need to re-apply.

 When choosing a school or college you should think about how your child will get there.

 Most children and young people do not qualify for help with transport and you will have to make sure you can meet the costs of getting your child to school throughout their education.